vetmax7/vetmax7/README.md

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54) ![Git](https://img.shields.io/badge/git-%23F05033.svg?style=for-the-badge&logo=git&logoColor=white) ![Bitbucket](https://img.shields.io/badge/bitbucket-%230047B3.svg?style=for-the-badge&logo=bitbucket&logoColor=white)

 <!--
-**vetmax7/vetmax7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+LIST of my bitbacket repos. with titles......
+CaptainVi should be the main one **vetmax7/vetmax7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: